Ultimate Berlin Travel Guide: Everything You Need For Your Trip

 Before you book your flight, it’s important to make sure you’re cleared for travel.
 Depending on your citizenship, you might need a visa to visit Germany.

-Many countries (such as the Britain, USA and Canada) can travel to Gemrany without a visa.
+Many countries (such as Britain, USA, and Canada) can travel to Germany without a visa.
 Some other countries will require a Schengen Visa (75€).
 You must apply for your Schengen visa at the German embassy or consulate in your country.

 Here are the full visa requirements for Germany listed by country.